 Amber grant helps female entrepreneurs to fulfill their business dreams.

-The program awards 12 female entrepreneurs $10,000 each, one grant awarded each month.
+The program awards 12 female entrepreneurs $10,000 each, with one grant awarded each month.
 More so, it awards a $25,000 grant to one of the 12 winners at the end of every year.

 Open Meadows Foundation